Who needs Caliber’s platform?

 We use online market research panels provided by our research partners worldwide, where people pre-subscribe to receive surveys.
 From this pool of potential respondents we select those with the right demographic background and who have not participated in any recent brand and reputation studies.
 Respondents that are sufficiently familiar with the companies being rated are allowed to participate in our survey and are rewarded with points that can later be exchanged for goods and services as part of the ongoing panel program managed by our research partners.
 We only cooperate with the largest and most well-known panel providers that meet all ESOMAR standards.

-All organizations can be measured, but an organization must have sufficient familiarity among the target stakeholder group in order to be eligible for frequent brand & reputation tracking.
-As a rule, familiarity levels of 50% and above allow for frequent monitoring of brand and reputation, with statistical validity that allows for a week-by-week score comparison.
+All organizations can be measured, but an organization must have sufficient familiarity among the target stakeholder group in order to be eligible for frequent corporate reputation tracking.
+As a rule, familiarity levels of 50% and above allow for frequent monitoring of corporate reputation, with statistical validity that allows for a week-by-week score comparison.
 For familiarity levels of between 20% and 50%, a less frequent monitoring is recommended, allowing for a month-by-month score comparison.
 Organizations that are known by less than 20% of their target audience can receive quarterly statistically valid results.
 Organizations with less than 50% familiarity that still wish to receive more frequent valid scores are provided with a customized price that reflects the higher research costs associated with this.

-A typical sample size for brand & reputation tracking among the general public is a minimum of 50 interviews per company per week in every country monitored (minimum 2600 interviews per company per year).
+A typical sample size for corporate reputation tracking among the general public is a minimum of 50 interviews per company per week in every country monitored (minimum 2600 interviews per company per year).
 This sample size allows for acceptable statistical validity of the results on a weekly level, as well as statistically meaningful drill-downs into sub-segments on a monthly, quarterly or annual basis.
 Sample sizes can be boosted on demand within hours in order to monitor a specific issue with greater frequency and higher statistical validity (e.g. when launching a campaign).

 In each market Caliber monitors a number of companies on a regular basis, outside of its monitoring of clients and subscribers, and their respective benchmarks.
 The companies are selected based on a number of factors determining their prominence in the respective country, such as turnover, employee base, market share, familiarity etc. The company lists for syndicated tracking are validated and adjusted on a regular basis.